SteveFromTheOffice/splice-takehome/README.md

 ## TODO / Notes

+- Calculator theme toggle removed in favor of one on dashboard header.
+- Sidebar buttons implemented to toggle sidebars on smaller breakpoints.

 - Estimated about 30m for boilerplate and 'planning'
 - Estimated 2h for dashboard, styling, flyouts.
 - Estimated 1h for dinner. <3